 Sensitivity assessment.
-Limecola balthica and Corophium volutator abundance may be reduced if juveniles are washed from the substratum and adults are not able to resettle.
-Loss of mud content in some areas is possible and would lead to replacement by another species but this is unlikely at the pressure benchmark levels.
+Limecola balthica may be reduced if juveniles are washed from the substratum.
+Loss of mud content in some areas is possible under increased waterflow and would lead to replacement by another species but this is unlikely at the pressure benchmark levels.
 An increase in flow velocity may alter sediments, resistance has been assessed as 'Medium', recoverability is assessed as 'High' and sensitivity is, therefore 'Low'.
+The biotope is not considered sensitive to a reduction in water flow at the pressure benchmark as typically fine sediments require much lower velocities to sttle than they do to be re-suspended.

-Emergence regime changes

-Q: High A: High C: High
+Emergence regime High High changes Q: High A: Medium C: High Q: High A: High C: High